 When you enter the world of parenting, there’s another world that comes along with it: parenting books.
 Whether or not you were that parent that read every pregnancy and birthing book in preparation for your baby becomes moot when you have a toddler.
 As we come to know, toddlers turn our worlds upside down, once again.

 Toddlers and young children have an incredible way of challenging what we once thought we know about parenting.
 They are adventurous and curious, outgoing yet reserved, and have the strangest quirks.
 And, many of them are so stubborn and willful that you feel at a loss for what to do next.
-Parenting books can definitely help bring perspective and guidance at times when you’re beyond confused.
+Books can definitely help bring perspective and guidance at times when you’re beyond confused.

-But, the number of parenting books out there can be overwhelming — with so many choices (and so little time to actually sit down and read), how do you know which ones will be worth your time?
+But, the number of parenting books out there can be overwhelming—with so many choices (and so little time to actually sit down and read), how do you know which ones will be worth your time?
 Here are 10 parenting books that have withstood the test of time and trials and have become regularly recommended among parents.

 This book, by internationally renowned parenting experts Adele Faber and Elaine Mazlish, has become one of the most beloved parenting books in recent history.
 With actionable methods and practical solutions, this book helps you builds a strong foundation for communication with your kid.
 Faber and Mazlish address common problems between parents and their kids, and help you understand effective ways to discipline and praise your child.
 According to many parents and teachers, if you’re only going to read one book on parenting, this is the one to read.